 Admittedly, this one is probably the hardest on the list as far as vintage Valentine gift ideas go because you have to know the recipient really well.

-Truthfully, I’d never thought about art supplies making great gifts until I started collecting old paintbrushes and I noticed my Mom collecting calligraphy pens for her office.
+Truthfully, I’d never thought about art or writing supplies making great gifts until I started collecting old paintbrushes and I noticed my Mom collecting calligraphy pens for her office.

 Vintage art supplies are another thoughtful and practical gift idea that can usually be found at a variety of price points.